 One key to small-group effectiveness is a well-prepared leader.
 Here are some tips for leading your own effective small-group study:

 There are a plethora of resources readily available on Bible study, women’s and men’s topics, marriage enrichment, and parenting.
 Begin by asking for recommendations from a trusted source like your pastoral staff or another mature Christian.

 The optimal length of a small-group class is around six weeks, with each session lasting 60 to 90 minutes.
 A six-week class keeps the material fresh and is short enough for people to make the commitment to attend.

 If you’re considering a marriage enrichment study, we recommend The Art of Marriage Connect™ series.
 An ideal starting point in the Connect series is Improving Communication in Your Marriage.

 If you will be using digital media in your study, make sure the resource’s delivery technology works well with your equipment.

 2. Carefully choose the time, location, and backup facilitators.

 Sunday morning at church fits most people’s schedules.
 And childcare and classroom space are often readily available.
 However, if you want to foster greater connection and authenticity between participants, meeting in homes is the way to go.
 If you do choose this option, consider how you will handle childcare, a very important issue for parents.

 Ahead of the study, choose another couple to facilitate the weekly meeting in the event you are absent.
-Consistency key to an effective small-group study.
-Changing dates and times or missing meetings because facilitators aren’t there is a sure way to ensure dwindling attendance.
+Consistency is key to an effective small-group study.
+Changing dates and times or missing meetings because facilitators aren’t there is a sure way to encourage dwindling attendance.
 Consistency improves impact.